stefanosiano/PowerfulImageView/README.md

 Custom Android ImageView with several added features.
 1) Progress indicator: circular, horizontal, disabled;
 2) Shapes: normal, rectangle, square, circle, solid_circle, oval, solid_oval, rounded_rectangle, solid_rounded_rectangle.
 It supports all scale types, plus additional custom scale types, like topCrop and bottomCrop;
-3) Blur: Blurs the image with gaussian, box or stack blur algorithm.
+3) Blur: Blurs the image with gaussian, box or stack algorithm.
 It can use either Renderscript or Java methods, and fallback in case of errors.

 Several other features will be added, and all the sections of the readme will be updated accordingly.

 Planned features (for now):
 * Pinch in/out to zoom
 * Panoramas
-* Custom target for Picasso/Glide

-Full load effect:
+Progress:
 ![Full load effect](https://raw.githubusercontent.com/stefanosiano/PowerfulImageView/master/full_load.gif)

 Shapes: